elidupree/live-prop-test/README.md

 }
 ```

 Then we can explicitly test that they are equivalent.
 Of course, if we ran that test on every call of `exp2`, that would defeat the purpose of writing the optimized version.
 Even in debug builds, the expensive test might slow the program down too much to be practical.
-But with live-prop-test, we can add the test without worries.
+But with live-prop-test, the test will only add a small amount of overhead.

 ```rust
 #[live_prop_test(postcondition = "result == exp2_expensive(exponent)")]